 If your car has a simple salvage title in New York and you have not had it inspected, then you can’t even get a tag for it, and you most definitely will not be able to get insurance coverage.
 In fact, it is all but impossible to insure the car until you have gone through the rebuilding process.

 Essentially, after the inspection is complete, the DMV will give you a report on your car and what needs to be repaired to qualify for a rebuilt title.

 To begin with, the state of New York has strict rules about safety equipment.
 Things such as built-in airbags must be replaced and in good working order.
 The car also has to be deemed roadworthy.

 After you have made all of the repairs and you have another inspection, then you can be issued a New York rebuilt salvage title.
 This will be listed on the title.
 Then, you can approach insurance companies about coverage.
 It may still be somewhat difficult, but you will have a much better chance of purchasing a policy than you would have otherwise.

 Additionally, keep in mind that you will not be able to get comprehensive insurance on the rebuilt salvage car.
 Instead, you will only be able to get liability coverage so that if you are in a wreck that is your fault, then you will have enough coverage to pay for the other person’s repairs.

 Car Theft Salvages

 On another note, New York does allow salvage titles to be issued for vehicles that have been reported stolen.
 The owners will have received a new car from their insurance company, but if the vehicle has been found, then a salvage title can be allowed.
-However, the car will need to go through inspection also.
-That’s because it needs to be checked for drivability, but also to ensure there are no stolen parts or items stowed away within it.
+However, the car will need to go through an inspection also.
+It will need to be checked for drivability.
+Also, ensure there are no stolen parts or items stowed away within it.